GreenFlag31/snackbar-library/README.md

 # Performance

 Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` strategy.
-This library respects Angular's mindset and use the Angular API to create components. snackbar components will be removed from the DOM after closing.
+This library respects Angular's mindset and use the Angular API to create components.
+Snackbar components will be removed from the DOM after closing and their respective RxJs Subject to emit data will be automatically closed.
+The resize event to add responsiveness is debounced.

 # Change log